-Table 4 lists adverse reactions that occurred in at least 1% of gabapentin-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the gabapentin group.
+Table 4 lists treatment-emergent signs and symptoms that occurred in at least 1% of gabapentin-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the gabapentin group.
 In these studies, either gabapentin or placebo was added to the patient's current antiepileptic drug therapy.
+Adverse reactions were usually mild to moderate in intensity.